engagespark/api-docs/docs/index.md

 Phone numbers in the API need to have an **international dialing code**.

-For example, for a number from the Philippines (with the dialing code `63`), `6312345678` would be correct, whereas `12345678` would be missing the dialing code.
+For example, for a number from the Philippines (with the dialing code `63`), `63212**Current catch**: All other parameters of the contacts, whose existing pendant is found, are discarded.
+234
+So, even if a name or group is passed, will be ignored if a contact is re-used.34567` would be correct, whereas `12345678` would be missing the dialing code.
 If you are not sure about the dialing code of the country you want to send calls or SMS to, check this [Wikipedia article on dialing codes](https://en.wikipedia.org/wiki/List_of_country_calling_codes#Ordered_by_code).